Contortion

 Contortion (sometimes contortionism) is a performance art in which performers called contortionists showcase their skills of extreme physical flexibility.
 Contortion acts often accompany acrobatics, circus acts, street performers and other live performing arts.
 Contortion acts are typically performed in front of a live audience.
 An act will showcase one or more artists performing a choreographed set of moves or poses, often to music, which require extreme flexibility.
 The physical flexibility required to perform such acts greatly exceeds that of the general population.
 It is the dramatic feats of seemingly inhuman flexibility that captivate audiences.

 Skills

 Many factors affect the flexibility of performers including age, genetics, stature, and adherence to rigorous physical training routines.
 Most contortionists are generally categorized as "frontbenders" or "backbenders", depending on the direction in which their spine is most flexible.
 Relatively few performers are equally adept at both.
+Individuals with hypermobility, such as those with EDS, may possess an increased range of motion.
+However, this can lead to joint instability and a higher risk of injury.
+Therefore, extensive strength training and conditioning are essential to stabilize joints and prevent overextension.